wongstephen/wongstephen/README.md

 <br />

 ## I'm a Front-end Software Engineer from Seattle, WA

 Hi there!
-I am a front-end software engineer with a background in marketing operations.
+I am a front-end software engineer with a background in marketing operations and project management.
 I have a strong focus on writing clean code and finding elegant solutions to complex problems.
 <br />
 <br />